Stock market today: Wall Street advances to set new records, as S&P 500 briefly exceeds 5,000 - ExBulletin

 S&P Global was also one of the heaviest weightings in the S&P 500 and fell 5% after reporting profit for the latest quarter that was weaker than analysts expected.

-New York Community Bancorp had another zigzag day and went from an initial loss of almost 10% to a gain and back to a loss of 6.5%.
+Community Bank of New York had another zigzag day and went from an initial loss of almost 10% to a gain and back to a loss of 6.5%.
 Its stock has fallen nearly 60% since it shocked banking investors with a surprise loss last week, and Moody's downgraded its credit rating to speculative status earlier this week.

 Analysts said its problems were specific to it, especially as it absorbs the purchase of a large part of Signature Bank, which was one of the banks that fell during the mini-crisis of last year for the sector.
 But concerns remain high about a problem affecting banks around the world: the weakness of commercial real estate.